CephalofairGames/frosthaven-faq/index.md

 **Scenario 118** - <span class="hidden">Letter tokens don't have an 'upside down'; just ignore this instruction.
 The specific letter isn't relevant to the scenario rules.</span>

 **Scenario 120** - <span class="hidden">If there is a Geminate in the party, they should split their hand into two piles based on form.
 If you lose a card to damage, you can lose a card of your choice from your set-aside hand.</span>

+**Scenario 122, Section 98.1** <span class="hidden">Even if the Hungry Maw is reduced from above half to 0 health in a single hit, you need to process the results of section 151.1, and he is not considered dead unless he is still at 0 hp after that section resolves.</span>

 **Scenario 134** - <span class="hidden">A jump or ranged attack between the "balconies" requires counting the distance.
 You can use extra corridor hexes to measure.</span>